StefanoGermani/FactoryNet/README.md

 Usage
 -----

-To create a new Plant, you'll typically want to tell it which Assembly to look in for Blueprints.
+To create a new Factory, you'll typically want to tell it which Assembly to look in for Blueprints.
 You can do this via

     var factory = new BaseFactory().WithBlueprintsFromAssemblyOf<PersonBlueprint>();